Understanding User Prototypes

 Data bias: AI inherits imperfections from its training data.
 Unchecked, this can perpetuate poor UX decisions.

-Over-automation: an over-reliance on AI can dull creativity, producing generic or soulless interfaces.
+Over-automation: An over-reliance on AI can dull creativity, leading to generic or soulless interfaces.

-Legal and ethical issues: beware of privacy breaches or copyright misuse when feeding customer data into AI tools.
+Legal and ethical issues: Be wary of privacy breaches or copyright misuse when feeding customer data into AI tools.

-Skill gaps: PMs must learn prompt-engineering basics and critical evaluation of AI outputs.
+Skill gaps: Product managers must learn the basics of prompt engineering and critically evaluate AI outputs.

 Conclusion: The Product Manager as Conductor

-But it’s still your vision, your ear for nuance, and your sense of timing that turn noise into music.
+However, it’s still your vision, your ear for nuance, and your sense of timing that turn noise into music.
 Use AI boldly, but thoughtfully.
-When PMs and AI play in sync, the result isn’t just faster prototypes: it’s smarter, more human-centred innovation.
+When product managers and AI play in sync, the result isn’t just faster prototypes; it’s smarter, more human-centred innovation.

 What’s Next in This Series

-Over the coming weeks, we’ll publish hands-on guides with copy-paste prompts and templates:
+Over the coming weeks, we will publish hands-on guides with copy-paste prompts and templates:

 Comments